ChrisDuffley/stationPlaylist/readme.md

 * In add-on settings, added "Apply" button so changes to settings can be applied to the currently selected and/or active profile without closing the dialog first.
 This feature is available for NVDA 2018.2 users.
 * Resolved an issue where NVDA would apply changes to Columns Explorer settings despite pressing Cancel button from add-on settings dialog.
-* When pressing Control+NVDA+number row twice while focused on a track, NVDA will display column information for a specific column on a browse mode window.
+* In Studio, when pressing Control+NVDA+number row twice while focused on a track, NVDA will display column information for a specific column on a browse mode window.
-* While focused on a track, pressing Control+NVDA+Dash will display data for all columns on a browse mode window.
+* While focused on a track in Studio, pressing Control+NVDA+Dash will display data for all columns on a browse mode window.
+* In StationPlaylist Creator, when focused on a track, pressing Control+NVDA+number row will announce data in specific column.
+* Added a button in Studio add-on settings to configure Columns Explorer for SPL Creator.
 * Added Markdown table format as a playlist transcripts format.
 * The developer feedback email command has changed from Control+NVDA+dash to Alt+NVDA+dash.